 Cafe du Monde’s beignets with powdered sugar are one of New Orleans must eat foods

-New Orleans celebrates its tricentennial in 2018 and this is a great time to visit the city
+New Orleans celebrated its tricentennial in 2018

 Great views of the Mississippi River from the Riverfront Park